LONDON'S BEST LUXURY HOTELS

 Park Lane

 The Dorchester is a stalwart of the London hotel scene, having opened way back in 1931.
-It's stood firm through world wars, recessions and high-profile celebrity boycotts.
+It's stood firm through world wars and recessions.
 It has seen no less than five Monarchs (and welcomed a few of them through its doors), and various wealthy owners, but it's always been The Dorchester.

-It's crazy to think that a hotel that existed before instant coffee could still be sitting at the top of the pile, but this little corner of Hyde Park Lane has become synonymous with old-style glamour.
+It's crazy to think a hotel that existed before instant coffee could still be sitting at the top of the pile, but this little corner of Hyde Park Lane has become synonymous with timeless glamour.

 It's had its makeovers, of course, but the 30s charm still remains.
 The liveried doormen still feel like a throwback to time of yore, but it's the service that sets The Dorchester apart - nothing is too much trouble here, whether you're dining in one of the five restaurants, drinking at one of three bars, relaxing in the spa or staying in one of the roughly 250 rooms.